alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 For training a neural network we need a dataset which has the input and expected output.
 The weights are randomly initialized and the inputs passed into the activation function through the weights gives some output.
 This output or computed values can be compared to the expected results and the difference gives the error of the network.
 We can create a 'Cost Function' with a simple function of this error like what we saw in the last chapter say the Mean Squared Error.
 We can use the same Gradient Descent now to adjust the weights so that the error is minimized.

-So far so good.

  We do this in the last layer of the multi-layer neural network.

  Now how do we adjust the weights of the inner layer ?
-This is where Backpropagation comes in.
+This is where Back-propagation comes in.
 In a recursive way weights are adjusted as per their contribution to the output.
 That is weights or connections which have influenced the output more are adjusted more than those which have influenced the output less.

 ## How Backpropagation works